Rishie123/MAG-Data-Visualization-Toolbox/README.md

 ## Getting Started

-The projects adds to the path many functions and classes that can be used for data processing and visualization.
+The toolbox adds to the path many functions and classes that can be used for data processing and visualization.
 These can be found under the `mag` namespace; you can use tab-completion to see what is available:
 ``` matlab
 mag.<TAB>
 ```